lagdo/jaxon-dbadmin/README.md

 Howtos
 ------

-This blog post on the `Jaxon` website explains how to install `Jaxon Adminer` on [Voyager](https://voyager-docs.devdojo.com), an admin panel based on the `Laravel` framework: [In english](https://www.jaxon-php.org/blog/2021/03/install-jaxon-adminer-on-voyager.html), and [in french](https://www.jaxon-php.org/blog/2021/03/installer-jaxon-adminer-dans-voyager.html).
+This blog post on the `Jaxon` website explains how to install `Jaxon DbAdmin` on [Voyager](https://voyager-docs.devdojo.com), an admin panel based on the `Laravel` framework: [In english](https://www.jaxon-php.org/blog/2021/03/install-jaxon-adminer-on-voyager.html), and [in french](https://www.jaxon-php.org/blog/2021/03/installer-jaxon-adminer-dans-voyager.html).

 Documentation
 -------------